 - The UNSC Marines are also pretty much modeled after the Colonial Marines.

-- Doom doesn't contain any explicit references, but the general "techbase" aesthetic is lifted directly from the first two films.
+- Doom began life as an Film/Aliens adaptation.
+While the finished game removed any explicit references, the general "techbase" aesthetic is strongly reminiscence of the first two films.

 - We could probably make this easier and say that the entire First-Person Shooter genre owes a significant debt to Aliens.

 - Soldier's Inc. (2015): A Xenomorph appears as a playable character.

 - Smite: Serqet's "Dread Queen" skin is modeled after the Xenomorph Queen, possessing a black biomechanical exoskeleton and jagged head crest.

 - Call Of Duty Modern Warfare: The first real level, "Crew Expendable", contains multiple references and quotes, beginning with the title.